azizoid/eslint-plugin-propper-nextjs/README.md

-# eslint-rules-propper-nextjs
+# eslint-plugin-propper-nextjs

 ## Overview
-**eslint-rules-propper-nextjs** is a custom ESLint plugin designed to enforce best practices for Next.js projects.
+**eslint-plugin-propper-nextjs** is a custom ESLint plugin designed to enforce best practices for Next.js projects.
 It provides rules to ensure naming conventions for `page.tsx`, `layout.tsx`, `template.tsx`, and utility functions inside the `utilities/` folder.

 ## Installation